neura-sx/graphene-book/book/multi-sig/tutorial-approving-proposed-trxn.md

 If you recieve no error, it means you the approvals have gone through successfully, and as a result the proposed transfer has been executed.

+### Verify the result
-You can comfirm this by checking the account history of the multi-sig account:
+You can comfirm the proposed transfer execution by checking the account history of the multi-sig account:
 ```
-get_account_history <your-base-account-name> <limit>
+get_account_history <muliti-sig-account-name> 10
 ```